-Anal gland secretions are also the reason why dogs greet each other with a sniff of the bottom!
+Anal gland secretions are also why dogs greet each other with a sniff of the bottom!
 These secreted oils can provide a wealth of information, including your dog’s sex, health, breeding status, whether a dog is a familiar friend, etc.

 When your dog has a bowel movement, the anal glands express themselves – but sometimes, this is not the case.
 Natural anal gland expression can be influenced by:

 When the anal glands cannot release the fluid they produce, it can build up and cause infection and inflammation.
 This problem can become so bad that the gland eventually abscesses and ruptures.

 Before rupture, though, you can often tell that your dog is having difficulty with its anal glands from their symptoms which include:

 - Biting at their hind end

 - Visible swelling

 If you notice any problems with your dog’s anal glands, head to your veterinarian as soon as possible for manual expression of the gland fluid.
 Failure to get the glands manually expressed can cause rupture and require surgical drainage.

 Conclusion / Summary